adamsilver/fdpb/05-an-inbox.md

 </div>
 ```

 The menu has a role of `menu` indicating that it contains menu items.
-That's why each submit button is given a role of `menuitem`, so screen readers can announce it as a three-item menu.
-Visually the three buttons are grouped together.
-So all we've really achieved by using ARIA is to convey the meaning for screen reader users.
+When the menu is focused, screen readers will announce it as a three-item menu.
+You should note that the `menu` role isn't commonly used in web applications.
+Only ones that mimic desktop applications (like this one, which is essentially a web-based Outlook application) apply.

 When there isn't enough room to display the menu items inline, they'll stack beneath each other taking up a lot of space.
-To avoid this, we can use media queries and Javascript's `matchMedia` API to collapse the buttons inside a traditional menu.
+To avoid this, we can use media queries and Javascript's `matchMedia` API to collapse the buttons inside a traditional menu:

 ```JS
 Menu.prototype.setupResponsiveChecks = function() {